wesleycamargo/azure-docs.pt-br/includes/storsimple-complete-minimum-device-setup-u1.md

    Você será retornado para a página **Início Rápido** do dispositivo.

    > [!NOTE]
-   > Você pode modificar todas as outras configurações do dispositivo a qualquer momento acessando a página **Configurar** .
+   > Você pode modificar todas as outras configurações do dispositivo a qualquer momento acessando a página **Configurar** do dispositivo.
    >
    >